 Ministers representing various other portfolios, Senior Officials and members of various APEC forums meet throughout the year to launch new initiatives, track the progress of existing programmes and implement directives from the leaders.

 Each year one APEC economy volunteers to host to high level APEC events including the annual Leaders' Meeting, Ministerial Meetings, Senior Officials Meetings and a number of other events.
 The host economy nominates a Chair to preside over the Senior Officials meetings.
-Russia is the chair in 2011.
+Indonesia is the chair in 2013 and China will take over in 2014..

 Four categories have been developed for participation in APEC activities.
 These are: